kfjahnke/envutil/README.md

 combine the result of supersampling into single output pixels values.
 If you pass twine_sigma, the kernel will be derived from a gaussian with a sigma equivalent to twine_sigma times the half kernel width.
-This gives more weight to supersamples near the center of the pick-up.
+This gives more weight to subsamples near the center of the pick-up.
 If you pass -v, the filter is echoed to std::cout for inspection.

 You can combine this parameter with automatic twining - the twine factor and